Why Is Confidentiality In The Workplace Important?

 It refers to a specific situation where confidentiality is not absolute.
 Instead, it is restricted or qualified in certain respects.
 The concept of limited confidentiality acknowledges that there are situations where sharing information may be necessary or permissible.
 While organizations make efforts to keep information private and secure, there are specific circumstances or exceptions where:

-• Confidentiality may be breached
+• Confidentiality may be breached, or

 • Information may be disclosed to certain individuals or entities.